omilli/omilli/README.md

 ### 🧑‍🎨 The Creator

+**tl;dr**
-**tl;dr**: A failed website designer turned front-end developer accidentally becomes a CSS-driven UI designer.
+A failed website designer turned front-end developer accidentally becomes a CSS-driven UI designer.
 Thinks CSS Designer should be a job title.
 If my life depended on writing vanilla CSS in a terminal, I'd be fine.

 <details>
   <summary>.css-designer{read:more}</summary>